Ph.D. Agriculture: Admission 2025, Syllabus, Eligibility, Subjects, Colleges, Careers

 • You contribute to solving worldwide problems: Climate change, population increase, and the shortage of resources come as agricultural problems as well.
 You will be a leader in discovering solutions to the issue of feeding the world with this degree.

-The following are the categories of candidates who would fit to undertake Ph.D. in Agriculture:
+The following are the categories of candidates who would be suitable to undertake a Ph.D. in Agriculture:

-• Candidates who want a professorship or work in an agricultural research center and government policy-setting apparatus where a vendor to the educational degree is necessary.
+• Candidates who want a professorship or work in an agricultural research center and government policy-setting apparatus where a vendor with an educational degree is necessary.

-• Inspired scholars ready to work towards solving real-world agricultural problems, including climate change, food security, and soil erosion using scientific research.
+• Inspired scholars are ready to work towards solving real-world agricultural problems, including climate change, food security, and soil erosion, using scientific research.

 • Individuals who want to work with international organizations, NGOs, or with agritech companies that work on sustainable agriculture or rural development or food systems innovation.

-• Individuals who are determined to benefit the rural communities, increasing crop yields, or developing the agricultural methods through the advanced scientific knowledge and policy-formulation.
+• Individuals who are determined to benefit the rural communities, increase crop yields, or develop agricultural methods through advanced scientific knowledge and policy formulation.

-Eligibility requirements to Ph.D. in Agriculture are as identified below.
+Eligibility requirements for a Ph.D in Agriculture are as identified below.
 Nevertheless, they can be different according to the university or the institute:

-• The candidate must have a postgraduate degree ( M.Sc. in Agriculture or any related fields) in a renowned university or institute.
+• The candidate must have a postgraduate degree (M.Sc. in Agriculture or any related field) from a renowned university or institute.

-• Aggregate of at least 55% marks (or as equivalent CGPA) in the qualifying master degree.
+• Aggregate of at least 55% marks (or as equivalent CGPA) in the qualifying master's degree.
 As per UGC, a concession of cumulatively 5% could be allowed to SC/ST/OBC/PwD candidates.

-• The applicants should have pursued a course in studies such as Agronomy, Soil Science, Horticulture, Plant Breeding, or related agriculture science(s) at the postgraduate level.
+• The applicants should have pursued a course in studies such as Agronomy, Soil Science, Horticulture, Plant Breeding, or related agricultural sciences at the postgraduate level.

-Entry into Ph.D. in Agriculture is normally entrance based with interviews and reviews of research proposition.
+Entry into a Ph.D Agriculture is normally entrance-based, with interviews and reviews of a research proposal.

 Name of the Exam